Air Fryer Chicken Nuggets

-Learn how to make air fryer chicken nuggets that are crispy on the outside, juicy, and tender on the inside, and make for the ultimate quick and easy snack or lunch for adults and kiddos alike!
+Learn how to make air fryer chicken nuggets that are truly crispy on the outside and juicy on the inside.
+They are perfect for adults and kiddos alike!

 Table of Contents

 - Healthier.
 No deep frying is needed, so you already cut a ton of calories and fat compared to traditional nuggets.
-We also use breast meat instead of off-cuts too!
+I also use breast meat instead of off-cuts, too!

 - Perfectly crisp and juicy.
 The air fryer creates a perfect balance of crispy coating without drying out the chicken.
 The texture is extra juicy in the middle, which is what we all want!